InHouseQueue/InHouseQueue/README.md

 ```

 ## Hosting
-Recommended to host on a server to the leaderboard is not reset.
+Recommended to host on a server so the leaderboard is not reset.
 Video tutorial coming soon!

 # Commands
 ### Queue commands